w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 ## Freshwater Creatures {: #Freshwater}
-Creatures in the guidebook are broken up into two categores: Freshwater and Saltwater.
-Freshwater creatures are creatures you find in lakes, rivers, and ponds.
+Creatures in the guidebook are broken up into two categores: Freshwater and Saltwater. <a href="/Items/Fishing/Creatures#Freshwater" target="_blank">Freshwater creatures</a> are creatures you find in lakes, rivers, and ponds.
 All of the creatures you find in Wily River, Camp Guillermo, Mystic Pond, and Crypt Keeper's Pond are found here.

 <br>